backupbrew/switchbrew/NV services.md

 Takes a 32bit fd, an u32 ioctl cmd, a type-0x21 input buffer, and a type-0x22 output buffer.
 Returns the output u32 error field.

+The addr/size for send/recv buffers are only set when the associated direction bit is set in the ioctl cmd(addr/size = 0 otherwise).

 ## Close

 Takes a 32bit fd.
 Returns the output u32 error field.